Some More Things Vet Techs (And Vets) Are Tired of Hearing

 Why do I have to bring my dog in again?
 This is the same issue that he or she had two years ago!
 Can’t you just refill the medicine?

 Clients can say some things that can really get under our skin.
-They complain about the cost all of the time.
+They complain about the cost all the time.
 However, if you looked at your own bills, you would realize it doesn’t cost as much as your own medical bills!

 Nail trims are something else altogether.
 No matter why you come in, we understand that you want to get your dog or cat’s nails done.
 It just might not be the wisest time!